samuelgoto/proposal-block-params/README.md

 # Applications

+One of the most interesting aspects of this proposal is that it opens the door to statement-like structures inside expressions, which are most notably useful in constructing the DOM.

 ## JSX

-This proposal opens the door to making JSX have more statement-like constructs.
-So, instead of:
+For example, instead of:

 ```jsx
 // JSX